AhmedSahbaoui69/Onedrive-Office-Opener/README.md

-# OneDrive File Opener
+# OneDrive Office Files Opener

-This script allows you to open OneDrive files directly in your browser from the command line, with automatic OAuth2 authentication handling.
+This project allows you to open OneDrive office files (Excel, Word & PowerPoint) directly in their web-based Office 365 applications, with automatic OAuth2 authentication handling.

 ## Features